Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 * Strict emulation
 ![](/assets/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo/uica-strict.png)

-As you can see the author of the paper is not lying...
-So yeah it's bad...
+As you can see, the author of the paper is not lying...
+So yeah, it's bad...

 Even though it sucks, nothing else on this CPU can compute the intersection of two vectors faster, so it's still the fastest way to get what we want.

 **If you haven't laughed in the last two sections, now I will make you cry while laughing**

 It wasn't enough for me to get lucky and have a chip that is capable of using this (rare) instruction.
-Our lord and saviour AMD had to release the second CPU lineup (Zen 5) in the world that supports this instruction, while I was developing this project.
+Our lord and savior AMD had to release the second CPU lineup (Zen 5) in the world that supports this instruction while I was developing this project.

 So luck is definitely on my side.

-I didn't pay much attention to it, but when I read this [article](http://www.numberworld.org/blogs/2024_8_7_zen5_avx512_teardown/) I could hold my wallet anymore and had to get a Zen 5 chip:
+I didn't pay much attention to it, but when I read this [article](http://www.numberworld.org/blogs/2024_8_7_zen5_avx512_teardown/) I couldn't hold my wallet anymore and had to get a Zen 5 chip:

 ```
 So just as Intel kills off VP2INTERSECT, AMD shows up with it.
 Needless to say, Zen5 had